Beyond the Told

 The problem with many genitourinary conditions from a mainstream medicine perspective is that relapse and prolonged pain and discomfort are the norms.
 However, from what I have read, when this happens, it is likely due to improper diagnosis and treatment.
 The likelihood of this outcome can be dramatically reduced by properly identifying the offending organism.

-Then there are natural treatments.
+Then, there are natural treatments.
 Many natural remedies are great to use in conjunction with your prescribed medications.
 In some cases, natural remedies may be all that you will need.
 Be sure to ask your doctor about potential interactions and complications.
 Be aware that natural remedies, while often effective, can be quite dangerous in inexperienced hands.
 Natural does not mean safe.

 Finally, understand that any medicine or remedy will likely be ineffective if the organism is not impacted by it.
 This is why proper identification is so important.
-Antibiotics do not impact viruses, antibiotics are largely ineffective against fungi.
+Antibiotics do not impact viruses, and antibiotics are largely ineffective against fungi.
 In fact, some antibiotics will not work on specific types of bacteria.
 The same is said for natural remedies.

 IDENTIFY THE ORGANISM!